RELISH GOD’S PRESENCE

 Therefore, the Scripture said, “He made known His ways to Moses, His acts to the children of Israel.”
 (Psa.
 103:7 NKJV).

-Like the children of Israel, many believers today are completely pleased or satisfied with God speaking or dealing with them through a messenger or prophet.
-They have no desire to know God personally, deeply or intimately.
+Like the children of Israel, many believers today are entirely pleased or satisfied with God speaking or dealing with them through a messenger or prophet.
+They have no desire to know God personally, profoundly, or intimately.

 Third, you cannot deeply and clearly understand your new person and purpose in Christ unless you relish God’s presence above anything else.